-If you have installed a modem and suitable fax software, you can even send form letters by fax with TextMaker for Windows.
+If you have installed fax hardware and suitable fax software, you can even send form letters by fax with TextMaker for Windows.
 You use the command File > Send > Fax Merge for this purpose.

 ■ Exporting a document to a PDF file